zhuokaizhao/LightSheetProcessing/README.md

       ...
       ```
     - NRRD projection files:
-      - NRRD projection files in all three planes will be saved into `proj_path`, and will have the following format:
+      <br /> NRRD projection files in all three planes will be saved into `proj_path`, and will have the following format:
       ```
       000-projXY.nrrd, 000-projXZ.nrrd, 000-projYZ.nrrd;
       001-projXY.nrrd, 001-projXZ.nrrd, 001-projYZ.nrrd;
       002-projXY.nrrd, 002-projXZ.nrrd, 002-projYZ.nrrd;
       ...
       ```
     - PNG images and AVI videos:
       - All images will be saved into `anim_path`, and will have the following format, for both `average` and `max` channel:
         ```